Market Update

 Lemons – In season – excellent quality and value.
 Limes are in short supply

-Mandarins – Imperials have finished.
-Low seeded Afourers are juicy and flavoursome
+Mandarins – Low seeded Afourers are juicy and flavoursome

 Mangos – The new season for Kensington Pride has commenced.
-Limited supplies into the market right now, which should improve over the coming weeks
+Very good quality

 Oranges – Navels are in season – quality and value are excellent

-Pears – New season Packams have started – very good quality, however market price is higher this year due to unfavourable growing conditions earlier in the year.
+Pears – Packams are good quality, however market price is higher this year due to unfavourable growing conditions earlier in the year.
+Season coming to an end

 Stonefruit – Peaches and Nectarines should commence in the next few weeks hopefully

-Strawberries – QLD season – good growing conditions should mean that quality will be good this week.
+Strawberries – Victorian season has commenced – good growing conditions should mean that quality will be good this week.
 The best way to extend the life of berries is to remove them from their punnet and place on paper towel in the fridge.
 Only wash them just prior to eating.